mamonu/bumblebee/CONTRIBUTING.md

    do not have permission to do that, you may request the second reviewer to merge it for you.

- **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+ **Working on your first Pull Request?**
+ - You can learn how from this *free* course [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+- Dont have much time (TLDR) ? just want the basics? see this article [How to fork and contribute to a GitHub repo](https://dev.to/ceri_anneblog/how-to-fork-and-contribute-to-a-github-repo-5bfp)